mlerner/mlerner.github.io/_posts/2021-12-28-ghost-fast-and-flexible-user-space-delegation-of-linux-scheduling.md

 The paper also determines the performance of a global scheduler (that schedules all cores on a system) implemented with ghOSt - previous research shows the potential advantage of this approach as the scheduler has more complete knowledge of the system.
 The evaluation shows that ghOSt is able to scale to millions of transactions, even when responsible for many CPUs.

 {% maincolumn 'assets/ghost/global.png' '' %}

 ### Comparison to existing systems

 Next, the paper compares ghOSt to Shinjuku{% sidenote 'shinjukucomp' "See the [Shinjuku](https://www.usenix.org/conference/nsdi19/presentation/kaffes) paper." %}, an example of a custom scheduling system tailored to reduce tail latency.
 The goal of this evaluation is to see whether _ghOSt_ performs similarly to a custom scheduler (which theoretically could achieve higher performance by using tailored optimization techniques).
 Shinjuku has a number of differences from _ghOSt_ - it uses dedicated resources (spinning threads that consume all of a CPU or set of CPUs), is constrained to a physical set of cores, and takes advantage of virtualization features to increase performance (like [posted interrupts](https://xenbits.xen.org/docs/4.9-testing/misc/vtd-pi.txt)).
+The authors also port the Shinjuku scheduling policy itself so that it is compatible with ghOSt.

 The two systems run a generated workload, "in which each request includes a GET query to an in-memory RocksDB key-value store and performs a small amount of processing".